17 Luxury Home Exterior Improvements You Will See By 2020

 For those of you with swimming pools in our backyard, we can all attest to their growing popularity.
 This is one of many home exterior improvements well worth the investment.

-In fact, according to AQUA Magazine, experts estimate that there are roughly 25 million homes that are already positioned to have a pool installed in the near future.
+In fact, according to AQUA Magazine, experts estimate that roughly 25 million homes are already positioned to have a pool installed in the near future.

 3. Native Plants or Artificial Turf